-Several studies using chloride profiles to estimate recharge were reviewed in Allison et al., (1994).
+Several studies where chloride profiles were used to estimate recharge were reviewed in Allison et al., (1994).
 Chloride inputs to the surface were assumed to be from rainfall and dry fall out rather than lithological or anthropogenic sources.
 Vertical chloride concentration profiles correlated well with known changes in recharge rates based on known variations in rainfall and fluctuating lake levels.
 The author also noted that the depth profiles of chloride concentrations were complex, often with peaks below the root zone that may be attributed to preferential flow, diffusion of chloride to the water table and paleoclimatic induced changes in recharge.